-This image is an LRGB composite of 60:60:60:60 minutes made on June 1-2, 2016, from my remote observatory in Animas, New Mexico.
+This image is an LHαRGB composite of 280:120:90:90:90 minutes made from August 30 to September 6, 2016, from my remote observatory in Animas, New Mexico.
 I used an SBIG STL11000M camera and an ASA 10N astrograph to record the image.
-The data was acquired and assembled using MaximDL with final processing done in Photoshop.
+The data was acquired and assembled using CCD Commander and MaximDL with final processing done in Photoshop.

 This page illustrates what can be photographed using amateur telescopes and a CCD camera.
 I currently use an SBIG STL11000M camera and have previously used SBIG and Starlight Xpress cameras, as well as a Cookbook 245 camera that I built myself.
 Most of the images in this web site were taken from my backyard near a busy street with several street lights.
 Not only is the CCD camera a great imaging tool, but it allows "real time" observation of objects not normally visible in areas with moderate-severe light pollution.